Wither-Bane/eyeware/README.md

 shuf --random-source=/dev/random -r -n 7 < /tmp/eyeware8k
 ```

-Use the words, in the order they were generated and with spaces between them, as the passphrase.
-Do not remove or reorder any words or characters.
-Inserting extra words is fine, however, and may help make the passphrase easier to remember.
+Use the words, in the order they were generated and with spaces between them, as the passphrase. **Do not remove or reorder any words or characters.** Do insert extra words if it helps make the passphrase easier to remember.

 > If the password generation process hangs, it's probably waiting for entropy; try moving the mouse around.